Titles and Roles

 - Emory University School of Medicine

 Benjamin W. Fischer-Valuck, MD, is Assistant Professor in the Department of Radiation Oncology at Emory University School of Medicine.
-Dr. Fischer-Valuck practices general radiation oncology and specializes in stereotactic body radiation therapy (SBRT), high-dose-rate brachytherapy, and Gamma Knife radiosurgery.
-He treats patients with lung cancer, prostate cancer, and gastrointestinal cancer at Emory Saint Joseph's Hospital.
+A board certified radiation oncologist, Dr. Fischer-Valuck specializes in stereotactic body radiation therapy (SBRT), high-dose-rate brachytherapy, and Gamma Knife radiosurgery.
+He treats patients with lung cancer, prostate cancer, and gastrointestinal cancer at Emory Saint Joseph's Hospital, Emory University Hospital Midtown and Emory Proton Therapy Center.

 Dr. Fischer-Valuck obtained his medical degree from Louisiana State University School of Medicine in Shreveport, Louisana.
 He completed an internship in internal medicine at University of Colorado, Anschutz Medical Campus in Aurora, Colorado.
 He then completed his residency in radiation oncology at Washington University School of Medicine in Saint Louis, Missouri, where he was Chief Resident in his final year of residency training.